Add a Custom Marketing Domain

 Add an SSL Certificate

 This certificate is required to reach your audience – without it, your content will be blocked by most web browsers.
 Even if you have SSL configured elsewhere already, you will need a new certificate to add to your Act-On domain.
+This will also allow to track visit data on web pages secured via HTTPS.

 Here's the process to add or update a certificate: